132nd Air Refueling Squadron: Post Cold War era

-In March 1992, with the end of the Cold War, the 101st adopted the Air Force Objective Organization plan.
-The Tri-Deputy organizational structure was revised with the 101st Operations Group, 101st Maintenance Group, 101st Mission Support Group and the 101st Medical Group being formed and the 132nd Air Refueling Squadron being assigned to the 101st Operations Group.
-On 30 June, Strategic Air Command was inactivated as part of the Air Force reorganization after the end of the Cold War.
+In March 1992, with the end of the Cold War, the 101st adopted the Air Force Objective Organization plan and the 132nd was assigned to the reactivated 101st Operations Group.
+On 30 June, SAC was inactivated as part of the Air Force reorganization after the end of the Cold War.
 It was replaced by Air Combat Command (ACC).
-In 1993, ACC transferred its KC-135 tanker force to the new Air Mobility Command (AMC).
+In 1993, ACC transferred its KC-135 tanker force to the new Air Mobility Command.

-The unit engaged in routine deployments and training until 1994 when the 101st began operating in the Northeast Tanker Task Force together with the New Hampshire Air National Guard.
-The situation in Bosnia-Herzegovina and "Operation Deny Flight" continued to involve 101st aircraft, crews, and support personnel.
+The unit engaged in routine deployments and training until 1994 when its parent 101st Wing began operating in the Northeast Tanker Task Force together with the New Hampshire Air National Guard.
+The situation in Bosnia-Herzegovina and Operation Deny Flight continued to involve 132nd aircraft, crews, and support personnel.

-In 2001, with the advent of the Global War on Terrorism, Maine ANG KC-135s were used for air refueling aircraft flying Combat Air Patrols over major United States Cities as part of Operation Noble Eagle (ONE).
-132nd ARS aircraft were deployed to Air Forces Central (AFCENT) in the middle east as Air Expeditionary Units, providing refueling for combat aircraft during Operation Iraqi Freedom (OIF) and Operation Enduring Freedom (OEF) in Afghanistan.
+In 2001, with the advent of the global war on terrorism, squadron KC-135s were used for air refueling aircraft flying combat air patrols over major United States Cities as part of Operation Noble Eagle.
+132nd aircraft were deployed to Air Forces Central in the middle east as Air Expeditionary Units, providing refueling for combat aircraft during Operation Iraqi Freedom and Operation Enduring Freedom in Afghanistan.

 In 2007, the 132nd's KC-135E-model aircraft were replaced throughout the summer with quieter, more efficient R-models.
 With their new CFM-56 engines, a 50 percent decrease in noise resulted, and emissions were reduced 90 percent, while range, fuel off-load capability, and reliability were all increased.